Philip Zepter: Early years and education

-Philip Zepter was born in Kozarska Dubica (in modern-day Bosnia and Herzegovina) on 23 November 1950.
-He is the son of Milisav Jankovic and Nada Reljan.
-From their union is born in addition to Philip, Gojko, the youngest son.
+Philip Zepter is a Serb born in Kozarska Dubica (in modern-day Bosnia and Herzegovina) on 23 November 1950.
+He is the son of Milisav Janković and Nada Reljan.
+He is the youngest of three sons, his brothers are Philip and Gojko.

-Zepter's education was strict, focusing on mathematics lessons and intensive sports practice.
-He completed his secondary education at the secondary school of Bosanska Dubica (Bosnia and Herzegovina), then went to study Economics and graduated with a master's degree from the University of Belgrade Faculty of Economics.
-He is fluent in Serbian, German and English.
+Zepter's education was strict, focusing on mathematics and sports.
+He completed his secondary education at the secondary school of Bosanska Dubica (in Bosnia and Herzegovina), then went to study economics, and graduated with a master's degree from the University of Belgrade Faculty of Economics.
+He is fluent in Serbian, German, and English.

-On February 21, 1976, he married Madlena Horvat, professor of literature.
+On 21 February 1976, he married Madlena Horvat, professor of literature.
 They have a daughter Emma, born in 2000.

 Professional life

 His professional life began in Belgrade in 1976, with an international transport company, "Transkop International".
 He stayed there for two years as Commercial Director.

-In 1986, he created in Linz (Austria) the company “Zepter International” 4,5 which produces and markets kitchen utensils in stainless steel alloy.
-Today, the company has an annual turnover of around one billion euros, has subsidiaries in some 40 countries.
+In 1986, he founded his company “Zepter International” in Linz (Austria).
+The company produces and makes kitchen utensils in stainless steel alloy.
+Today, the company has an annual turnover of around one billion euros, and has subsidiaries in some 40 countries.
 The group has extended its field of activity to the medical and cosmetic world as well as to other areas: insurance, banking, real estate and hotels.

 In 1990, the Zepter family moved to Monaco, a company under local law was created, CORPO SAM, which designs and carries out marketing, promotion and events for the group's products around the world.

 The Zepter family lives in Roquebrune-Cap-Martin in the south of France.
 Their villa formerly known as Villa Aréthuse, the Villa Trianon was built in 1893 at the request of Lord George Montgomery by the Danish architect, Hans-Georg Tersling.